ros-infrastructure/bloom/doc/thirdparty.rst

     Catkin-CopyrightType:  willowgarage
     Catkin-DebRulesType: cmake
     EOF
-    git add bloom.conf stack.yaml
+    git add bloom.conf stack.xml
-    git commit -m "Adding bloom.conf and stack.yaml"
+    git commit -m "Adding bloom.conf and stack.xml"

-If you want to pick a specific package name add a "Package" key to stack.yaml with the debian package name you want as the output.
+If you want to pick a specific package name add a "Package" key to stack.xml with the debian package name you want as the output.
 The default value is "ros-%(rosdistro)s-%(Catkin-PackageName)s Also supported is INSTALL_PREFIX as a key, to set the install prefix.
 Default: /opt/ros/%(rosdistro)s/